Woman charged with murdering boy, five, in Coventry

 A woman has been charged with the murder of a five-year-old boy in her care.

-David-Mario Lazar died from a stab wound at his home in Poplar Road, in the Earlsdon area of Coventry, on 25 January last year.
+David-Mario Lazar died from a stab wound at his home in Poplar Road, in Earlsdon, Coventry, on 25 January last year.

 Elena Anghel, 50, from the city, appeared at Leamington Justice Centre on Thursday.